ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 ## Configuration {#er_config}

 Selecting the software component **Compiler:Event Recorder** to a project will add the file *EventRecorderConf.h* that is used to define the configuration parameters of the <b>Event Recorder</b>.
-It uses <a class="el" href="http://www.keil.com/pack/doc/CMSIS/Pack/html/configWizard.html" target="_blank">Configuration Wizard Annotations</a> that show a graphical representation of the settings in MDK:
+It uses <a href="https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/configWizard.html" target="_blank">Configuration Wizard Annotations</a>.
+For example, µVision shows a graphical representation of the settings:

 ![EventRecorderConf.h in Configuration Wizard View](./images/config_wizard.png "EventRecorderConf.h in Configuration Wizard View")
 <br/>